-The beginning of a new year often brings about the promise of a fresh start and a chance to recalibrate our goals and move forward.
+The beginning of spring often brings about the promise of a fresh start and a chance to recalibrate our goals and move forward.
 While identifying what we want may feel effortless, knowing how to get from A to B can prove more challenging mainly because most of us dive right into obvious action without doing the work to create an internal environment to set ourselves up for success.
 That all changes now.

 Whether you’re looking to reignite your career, build better relationships, or simply want to work and live to a higher standard, here are five ways to get make a quick impact and get going.

 The first step in creating a meaningful career and life starts with having a strong understanding of who you are, what you want, and why you want it.
 What is it that motivates you to get up in the morning?
 What would you do all day if you didn’t have to worry about money or judgment?
 That’s your passion.
 Why would you choose to do that over anything else?
 Those are your values.
 What would you like to achieve with the work you would do?
 Now you have uncovered your mission.
 Take some time to write all of this down and place it somewhere you can easily reference it on a daily basis.
 When an idea or opportunity pops up, cross-reference it against your list.
 Is the idea in sync?
 Is the opportunity aligned?
 If yes, move forward.
 If not, move on.